Home > Shop > Payment Products > Bullet-proof windows

 BR3

-Higher handgun resistance class used in service environments with increased risk of armed assault and higher-impact handgun threats.
+Higher handgun resistance class for service environments with increased risk.

 BR4